Opera Singer

 What kind of training is required to perform opera at the professional level?

-Asked by marksman about 12 years ago
+Asked by marksman almost 13 years ago

 Vocal technique, music history, music theory, coaching with specialists in the repertoire you're working on, piano, acting, movement, diction (if you don't know the International Pronunciation Alphabet, learn it!) and business management/finance.
 I think the self-employed singer has to have their business skills set so that one can focus on the creative and technical aspects of being a singer without the stress of over-worrying about finances and such.
 Plus, you can see the progress you're making and where you need to put greater attention when you have a specific plan with goals.
 If you're still in school, take marketing and small business finance or something comparable.
 If you're out of school, you might want to find courses at a local college for this.